Vasu2803k/terradata-chat-assistant/README.md

 A multi-agent, document-aware assistant platform using FastAPI (backend), Streamlit (frontend), and LangChain/LangGraph for orchestration.
 Supports document ingestion, retrieval, summarization, and reasoning over research and thesis documents.

+**Application will be available at localhost (http://localhost:8501/) after running manual script or docker containers.
+For docker containers, use this address to interact in browsers (http://localhost:8501/) after spinning up containers**

 Note:
 1. Langsmith supports observability and dashboard which has wide range of metrics.
 Hence, used langsmith dashboard instead of Grafana(https://smith.langchain.com/).